appsmithorg/appsmith/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+## QA checklist:
+- [ ] Test plan has been approved by relevant developers
+- [ ] Test plan has been peer reviewed by QA
+- [ ] Cypress test cases have been added and approved by either SDET or manual QA
+- [ ] Organized project war room with relevant stakeholders
+- [ ] Added Test Plan Approved label after reveiwing all Cypress test